AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/partial.md

 This tutorial covered how to create or modify a dataset to enable partial batch ingestion.
 For more information on batch ingestion, please read the [batch ingestion developer guide](./api-overview.md).

-For information on monitoring partial ingestion errors, please read the [monitoring partial ingestion guide](../quality/partial.md).
+For information on monitoring partial ingestion errors, please read the [batch ingestion error diagnostics guide](../quality/error-diagnostics.md).